hitoshi-watase/sercrod/docs/reference/directives/lazy.md

   - If `isLazy` is true and `force` is false:

     - The host skips its own template rebuild.
-    - It calls `_updateChildren(false, this)` so that child Nablla hosts see the new data.
+    - It calls `_updateChildren(false, this)` so that child Sercrod hosts see the new data.
     - It calls `*updated` hooks.
     - It finalizes and returns from `update` early.